uvadmt/uvadmt.github.io/src/content/latex.md

 $\frac{a}{b}$ % command with two inputs
 ```
 {{< figure src="commands.png" title="Commands and arguments" alt="Commands and arguments" >}}

-The input(s) to a command should be surrounded with curly braces (`{}`).
-If you
-don't use curly braces around inputs, the command will only apply to the first
+The inputs to a macro follow the macro and each input is surrounded by curly braces (`{}`).
+If you don't use curly braces around inputs, the command will only apply to the first
 character after the command.

 ```latex
 \textbf Bold  % only applies to the character B